kbenzie/git-prompt/readme.md

 # git-prompt a native git prompt status tool

-This project aims to provide a fast, informative string to be incorporated into you're shell prompt.
-With this in mind `git-prompt` is written in C and uses the `libgit2` library, enabling robust, visible, repository status discovery without slowing down you're shell.
+This project aims to provide a fast, informative string to be incorporated into your shell prompt.
+With this in mind `git-prompt` is written in C and uses the `libgit2` library, enabling robust, visible, repository status discovery without slowing down your shell.

 ## Installation

-To install `git-prompt` for use from the command line or, most likely, for integration with you terminal prompt, run the CMake `install` target.
+To install `git-prompt` for use from the command line or, most likely, for integration with your terminal prompt, run the CMake `install` target.
 This will add the `git-prompt` executable and the `libgit2` library to the `CMAKE_INSTALL_PREFIX` location.